Norwegian Centre of Excellence (SFF)

 SFF logo

 The Research Council of Norway provides long-term funding for targeted research on complex problems in research environments with ambitious ideas.
 Researcher training and international collaboration are important.
-The CoE/SFF scheme, advertisements, and current and former centres.
+The SFF scheme, advertisements, and current and former centres.

-NTNU hosts CoE/SFF
+NTNU hosts SFFs

-NTNU hosts 3 CoE/SFF
+NTNU hosts 3 SFFs

 SFF CAC – Centre for Algorithms of the Cortex with research on how the neurons in the cerebral cortex work together (2023-2033).